 WARNING: Visitors should be aware that this website includes images and names of deceased people that may cause sadness or distress to Aboriginal and Torres Strait Islander peoples.

-From June 2014 Warakurna will travel to the Northern Territory, South Australia and Western Australia.
-The travelling exhibition will be on show at the following venues:
+Warakurna will also be on show at the following venues:

 Port Pirie Regional Art Gallery, Port Pirie, South Australia, 19 December 2014 to 26 January 2015